SaadVakil91/Data-Science-Projects/Project 2 - Titanic Survival Rates Prediction/README.md

 # Project 2 - Titanic Survival Rates Prediction

 ## Summary:
-Here the task is to predict the survival of passengers on board the titanic ship
+Here the task is to use classifier models to predict the survival of passengers on board the titanic ship

 ## Output:
 My trained Random Forest model is able to predict survivalability of **85 percent** of the passengers on board the titanic.